doris188233/macau_tourism_analysis/README.md

 - **F&B Revenue Drivers:**
   - Spening Driver: Visitors tend to spend the most on Accommodation and F&B.
   - 5-Star Hotels: In 2023*, The top three contributions are Room Sales (46.15%), Space Rental (23.05%), and F&B (22.49%).
-  - Leading Cuisine: In 2023*, Chinese cuisine and local style cafes showed the highest growth at 35.61% and 18.75% respectively.
+  - Leading Cuisines: In 2023*, Chinese cuisine and local style cafes showed the highest growth at 35.61% and 18.75% respectively.

 ---